 Keywords Everywhere is a fantastic tool that I recommend every business owner use, even if you're not actively doing SEO.

-It’s a free Chrome extension that will show you data about keywords in several different sources.
+It's a free Chrome extension that will show you data about keywords from several different sources.

 For example, if you perform a search on Google you'll get data like this below your search bar.